I’ll use an example to explain French possessive adjectives. Her dog.

 In other words, let’s say that we are talking about one male dog.

-(the fact that Anne is a woman doesn’t count at all).
+(the fact that Anne is a woman doesn’t count at all)

-and again, what counts is the quantity of dogs, not that Sophie and Anne are girls or plural.
+and again, what counts is the dog, not that Sophie and Anne are girls or plural.

 You need to know the gender of the word you are describing to choose the correct possessive adjective in French.

 - La table de Patrick = sa table

 I understand it’s not easy.
-Practice does it though.

 So now let’s go further with French possessive adjectives.

-Watch out for ses and leurs
+4 – Watch out for ses and leur

 This is a mistake I hear too often: “ses chiens” to say “their dog(s)”.

-- Ses chiens = his/her dogs – refers to a 3rd person singular ; he or she.
+- Ses chiens = his/her dogs

-Your choice is among sa, son, ses + chien/ne(s)
+When the possessive adjective refers to a 3rd person singular ; he or she, your choice is among sa, son, ses + chien/ne(s)

 - Leurs chiens or leur chien= their dog(s)

-Your choice is among leur and leurs + chien(s)
+your choice is among leur and leurs + chien(s)

 5 – Watch out for the “Mutant” French Possessive Adjective

 When a feminine word starts with a VOWEL or a mute H, you won’t use “ma, ta, sa” BUT “mon, ton, son” (the masculine form) for a reason of pronunciation – to avoid a clash of vowels